IssyyA/US-Electricity-Generation-Emissions-Analysis/README.md

 *   The dataset provided is accurate and complete for the period of 2001-2023.
 *   The classification of energy sources into "Renewable" and "Non-Renewable" categories is consistent and accurate.
 *   The `CO2 Emissions` DAX measure uses a standard and accepted methodology for its calculation based on the generation data.

-loring these dynamics at both national and state levels.